-- Tax revenues increased slightly.

-- Recreational programs continued to generate revenues to offset programs and services.

-- Expenditures came in lower than budgeted.
+- Tax revenues increased significantly. - Expenditures came in lower than budgeted.

 Financial Analysis of the Town's Funds

 As noted earlier, the Town uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.

 Governmental Funds - The focus of the Town's governmental funds is to provide information on near-term inflows, outflows, and balances of usable resources.
 Such information is useful in assessing the Town's financing requirements.